Man Group finance head exits as "fightback" begins

-The shake-up coincided with Man (EMG.L), whose shares have plunged by almost 70 percent in a year, dropping out of the FTSE 100 blue-chip stocks index.
+The shake-up coincided with Man, whose shares have plunged by almost 70 percent in a year, dropping out of Britain’s FTSE 100 blue-chip stocks index.

-A source close to the company said the changes reflected a “fightback” move aimed at revitalising Man’s strategy and luring back unsettled investors.
+A source close to the company said the changes reflected a “fightback” move aimed at revitalizing Man’s strategy and luring back unsettled investors.

 But a recent raft of personnel changes has failed to impress some analysts who say Man is effectively “uninvestible” until its misfiring ‘black box’ fund AHL starts to perform.